LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * WatchApp
 * WatchAppExtension

+#### Xcode Builders

-If you have built using Xcode, then at least the Loop identifier will appear with the name `XC com.TEAMID.loopkit.Loop`.
+If you have built Loop using Xcode, then at least the Loop identifier will appear with the name `XC com.TEAMID.loopkit.Loop`.
 There may be other names that start with XC and have other ending words; they can be ignored.
-Only the six listed above are of interest.
-If you are bothered by a lot of extra identifiers, see [Delete Identifiers](#delete-identifiers).
-But they don't hurt anything.
+Only the six listed above are of interest, and only the first four of those need to be associated with your unique App Group.
+If you are bothered by a lot of extra identifiers and want yours to look more like those in the list above, see [Delete Identifiers](#delete-identifiers).
+It is not necessary to delete them, your choice.

+* The names you see if you previously build with Xcode depend on if you previously built Loop 2.2.x or an early version of Loop 3 while it was still the dev branch
+* While the exact name might be different from those seen by people who have never built, it is ok - the build should still work
+* The directions with the Identifier names that do not start with XC are correct for people who have never built Loop with Xcode

+#### All Builders

 The graphic below shows the identifiers before (top portion) and after (lower portion) the Action: Add Identifiers is executed for an individual who previously built Loop 2.2.9.
 The green rectangles highlight the four identifiers that need to be updated before moving on to the Create Certificates step.

 ![identifier before and after action if used xcode before](img/app-group-id-xc-build.svg){width="600"}
 {align="center"}

+#### New Builders

 If you never built with Xcode, you will be associating the Loop App Group you just created with the Loop identifier and adding a time sensitive capability to the Loop identifier.

+#### Xcode Builders

 If you have built with Xcode, you will be verifying the Loop identifier is properly configured.

+#### All Builders

 Find and click on the Loop identifier row to see the `Edit Your App ID Configuration` screen.
 You will be taking two actions for this identifier.